Agricultural Literacy Curriculum Matrix

-- Give students time to paint their journal covers.
+- Give the students time to paint their journal covers.
 This can be done in a variety of patterns.

 - If possible, avoid moving the pages while they are still wet by leaving them to dry where they were painted.
 Allow pages to dry overnight.

-- The following day, instruct students to fold the pages in half, and place a hole-punch at the top and bottom of the fold.
+- The following day, instruct the students to fold the pages in half, and place a hole-punch at the top and bottom of the fold.

-- Have students write or draw on pages to put in the journal, or fill it with visuals related to soils, life science, or color in the garden.
-For example, you may have students place inside the journal a hole-punched Utah soils map, a soil profile, and a page where they’ve written what they learned about soils.
+- Have the students write or draw on pages to put in the journal, or fill it with visuals related to soils, life science, or color in the garden.
+For example, you may have the students place inside the journal a hole-punched Utah soils map, a soil profile, and a page where they’ve written what they learned about soils.